Helpful prior learning:

 discuss how financialisation impacts everyday life and is a barrier to regenerative economies

 In the Tambopata National Reserve in Peru, a rainforest is being preserved through a forest carbon project.
 Cutting down trees releases carbon into the atmosphere.
 By keeping the forest intact, the project avoids these emissions and earns carbon credits, certificates that represent one tonne of carbon emissions prevented.
 These credits are sold on international markets to companies or individuals who want to offset their emissions (Section 3.4.6 - coming soon!).
 The revenue from selling these credits supports conservation work and local development.
-The project involves international NGOs, carbon finance firms, and local communities.
+The project involves international non-governmental organisations (NGOs), carbon finance firms, and local communities.

 Tambopata is one of several REDD+ projects in Peru.
 REDD stands for 'reducing emissions from deforestation and forest degradation.'
 While Tambopata has helped reduce deforestation and involved communities, other REDD+ projects have raised concerns.
-Some shift control away from Indigenous communities or fail to deliver promised protection.
+Some shift control away from indigenous communities or fail to deliver promised protection.

 Turning a forest into a financial asset raises important questions.
 Who gains?
 Who decides?
 What happens when financial logic begins to shape decisions about land, housing, education, or health?